yoeran/e-missions.nl/src/custom-data/topics/en/blockchain.md

   developed around the globe.
-Most blockchains run on a distributed authentication process which involves many computers who all need to run a compute intensive algorithm to verify and approve each new transaction on the blockchain.
+Most blockchains run on a distributed authentication process which involves many computers who all need to run a compute intensive algorithm to verify and approve each new transaction on the Blockchain.
 This could be a document, a picture, a token or something else.
   This is called the Proof of Work principle (PoW) and requires enormous amounts of electricity for each single transaction.
-calculator_text: |-
-  The calculation is based on data we know from the Bitcoin blockchain and it holds true for most of the Proof of Work principle based blockchains.
+calculator_text: The calculation is based on data we know from the Bitcoin blockchain and it holds true for most of the Proof of Work principle based blockchains.
 However, exact numbers differ.
 We know that the Ethereum blockchain, which is the second largest in the world after bitcoin, consumes around half of the energy of the Bitcoin blockchain per transaction.
 tips:
   - tip: Do not use blockchain technology, yet
     explanation: For the moment there is no way you could use blockchain technology